Self-guided Sightseeing Tour #1 in Catania, Italy

 Sight 10: Fontana di Sant'Agata

-The fountain of Sant'Agata, second in order of antiquity in Catania, almost hidden in the walls of Via Dusmet, under the Archbishopric, is located near Porta Uzeda, in front of the arches of the railway viaduct.
+The fountain of Sant'Agata, the second oldest in Catania, almost hidden in the walls of Via Dusmet, under the Archbishopric, is located near Porta Uzeda, in front of the arches of the railway viaduct.
 The people of Catania simply call it the Fontanella.
-According to popular traditions, the fountain was built in memory of the point from which the body of St. Agatha had departed when it was transported, in 1040, by the Byzantine general Giorgio Maniace, to Constantinople.
+According to popular traditions, the fountain was built in memory of the point from which the body of St. Agatha had left when it was transported, in 1040, by the Byzantine general Giorgio Maniace, to Constantinople.

 Sight 11: Teatro Coppola

-The Teatro Coppola was the first municipal theatre in Catania, inaugurated in 1821.
-Destroyed by bombing on 8 July 1943 and then transformed into the scenographic laboratory of the Teatro Massimo Vincenzo Bellini, it was later abandoned.
-It was then reopened, following the occupation by citizen volunteers, on December 16, 2011.
+The Coppola Theater was the first municipal theater in Catania, inaugurated in 1821.
+Destroyed by a bombing on 8 July 1943 and then transformed into a scenographic laboratory of the Teatro Massimo Vincenzo Bellini, it was later abandoned.
+It was then reopened, following the occupation by volunteer citizens, on December 16, 2011.

 Sight 12: Cappella Bonajuto

 The so-called Bonajuto or Salvaterello chapel is an archaeological site in the Civita district of Catania.
-It has been suggested that it was a religious function and that it was founded in the Byzantine era.
+Its religious function and foundation in Byzantine times has been suggested.

 Sight 13: Chiesa di San Placido